-A few more factors that affect your sending reputation
+A few more factors that affect your email sending reputation

-Email marketers must also consider qualitative measures that can affect deliverability, such as the:
+In addition to IP reputation and domain reputation, Email marketers must also consider qualitative measures that can affect deliverability, such as:

 Maintaining your email reputation requires a strategic blend of art and science, but the end goal is always the same – to get your email into the inbox.
 Both IP and domain reputation are major players in achieving this, and both must be taken into account when assessing deliverability.